A Unified Framework of Constrained Robust Submodular Optimization with Applications: Robust-SubMin

-\textbf{Majorization-Minimization: } The Majorization-Minimization algorithm is a sequential procedure which uses upper bounds of the submodular functions defined via supergradients.
+The Majorization-Minimization algorithm is a sequential procedure which uses upper bounds of the submodular functions defined via supergradients.
 Starting with $X^0 = \emptyset$, the algorithm proceeds as follows.
 At iteration $t$, it constructs modular upper bounds for each function $f_i$, $m^{f_i}_{X^t}$ which is tight at $X^t$.
-The set $X^{t+1} = \argmin_{X \in \mathcal C} \max_i m^{f_i}_{X^t}(X)$.
+We can use either one of the two modular upper bounds defined in Section 2.
+The set $X^{t+1} = \mbox{argmin}_{X \in \mathcal C} \max_i m^{f_i}_{X^t}(X)$.
 This is a min-max robust optimization problem.
-The following theorem provides the approximation guarantee for MMin.\looseness-1 \begin{theorem} If $l$ is a constant, MMin achieves an approximation guarantee of $(1 + \epsilon)K(|X^*|, \kappa_{wc})$ for the knapsack, spanning trees, matching and s-t path problems.
+The following theorem provides the approximation guarantee for \textsc{mmin}.\looseness-1 \begin{theorem} If $l$ is a constant, \textsc{mmin} achieves an approximation guarantee of $(1 + \epsilon)K(|X^*|, \kappa_{wc})$ for the knapsack, spanning trees, matching and s-t path problems.
 The complexity of this algorithm is exponential in $l$.
-When $l$ is unbounded, MMin achieves an approximation guarantee of $lK(|X^*|, \kappa_{wc})$.
-For spanning trees and shortest path constraints, MMin achieves a $O(\min(\log n, l) K(n, \kappa_{wc}))$ and a $O(\min(\sqrt{n}, l) K(n, \kappa_{wc}))$ approximation.
-Under cardinality and partition matroid constraints, MMin achieves a $O(\log l K(n, \kappa_{wc})/\log\log l)$ approximation. \end{theorem} Substituting the appropriate bounds on $|X^*|$ for the various constraints, we get the results in Tables 1 and 2. $\kappa_{wc}$ corresponds to the worst case curvature $\max_i \kappa_{f_i}$.
-When $l$ is bounded, the corresponding min-max robust optimization problem in every iteration of MMin can be solved via an FPTAS.
-In particular, we can obtain a $1+\epsilon$ approximation for shortest paths in $O(n^{l+1}/\epsilon^{l-1})$, trees in $O(mn^{l+4}/\epsilon^l \log{n/\epsilon})$, matchings in $O(mn^{l+4}/\epsilon^l \log{n/\epsilon})$ and knapsack in $O(n^{l+1}/\epsilon^l)$~\cite{aissi2010general}.
-The results for constant $l$ is shown in Table~2 (column corresponding to MMin).
-When $l$ is not constant, we cannot use the FPTAS since they are all exponential in $l$.
-In the case of spanning trees and shortest path constraints, the min-max robust optimization problem can be approximated up to a factor of $O(\log n)$ and $\tilde{O}(\sqrt{n})$ via a randomized LP relaxation~\cite{kasperski2011approximability, kasperski2018approximating}.
-Similarly in the case of cardinality and partition matroid constraints, we can achieve a $O(\log l/\log \log l)$ approximation using LP relaxations~\cite{kasperski2018approximating}.
-For the other constraints, we use the modular cost $m_r = \max_i m_{X^t}^{f_i}[r], r \in V$.
-This provides a $l$ approximation.
-The approximation guarantees of MMin for unbounded $l$ is shown in Table~\ref{tab:1}. \narxiv{A detailed proof is in the extended version of this paper.} \arxiv{
+When $l$ is unbounded, \textsc{mmin} achieves an approximation guarantee of $lK(|X^*|, \kappa_{wc})$.
+For spanning trees and shortest path constraints, \textsc{mmin} achieves a \\ $O(\min(\log n, l) K(n, \kappa_{wc}))$ and a $O(\min(\sqrt{n}, l) K(n, \kappa_{wc}))$ approximation.
+Under cardinality and partition matroid constraints, \textsc{mmin} achieves a $O(\log l K(n, \kappa_{wc})/\log\log l)$ approximation. \end{theorem}